dharanidadi/Week_0/README.md

 `roscore`:The Main program to initiate ros.
 It sets up the basic architecture for the channels, allowing nodes to communicate.

+`roscd` is used to go to a specific ROS package

 `rosrun` is used to run a single ros program  (node).

-`roslaunch` is used to automate launching multiple nodes at once.

 Usage of rosrun command:
 ```bash
 rosrun [package name] [node_name]
 ```
+`roslaunch` is used to automate launching multiple nodes at once.

 Let us run 'turtlesim_node' node from 'turtlesim' package using `rosrun`: